2nd Sunday of Lent

-I continue to celebrate Mass privately for you all every day.
-As you are unable to celebrate Mass with me at present, you may wish to make this act of spiritual communion:
+When you are unable to celebrate Mass with us in Church, you may wish to make this act of spiritual communion:

 Please keep in your prayers this week:

-- all those near and dear to us whose memories we cherish at this time especially Molly Bell and Brian Grace Jnr.
+- all those near and dear to us whose memories we cherish at this time especially Ken Clay and John Lenehan and,

 A Prayer for Carers, Nurses and Doctors

 Lord Jesus, who healed the sick and gave them new life, be with doctors, nurses and carers, as they act as agents of your healing touch.
 In desperate times, keep them strong yet loving; and when their work is done, be with them in their weariness and in their tears.
 Amen.

 Please join together in prayer for the 162,738 people who have died in our country from the coronavirus.
 (Friday’s figure)

 Gracious God, as we remember before you the thousands who have died from the coronavirus, surround us and all who mourn with your compassion.
 Be gentle with us in our grief, protect us from despair and give us grace to persevere and face the future with hope.
 We make this prayer in Jesus Christ our risen Lord.
 Amen.

 Lord God, hold the people of Ukraine deep in your heart.
 Protect them from violence, from political gamesmanship, from being used and abused.
 Give the nations of the world the courage and the wisdom to stand up for justice and the courage to care generously.
 Take from us those traits that see us pursuing our own needs and wants before those of others.
 Teach us how to live in love and dignity and respect, following your ways.
 We ask this in your name and for your sake.
 Amen

 Starting this Sunday, 6th March, 2022, Father Denis McBride C.Ss.R. will be leading a free online retreat.